backdrop-contrib/bee/Usage.md

 - `modules` - One or more (space separated) modules to uninstall.

 *Options:*
-- `--no-dependency-checking` - Disable dependency-checking and uninstall module(s) regardless.
+- `--no-dependency-checking`, `-n` - Disable dependency-checking and uninstall module(s) regardless.
 This could cause problems if there are other installed modules that depend on this one.
 Use with caution.

 *Examples:*
 - `bee uninstall webform` - Uninstall the Webform module.